 The third goal of the expanded newspaper [from the ULK 64 "Make ULK Monthly" article (1)] states, "Broader distribution of anti-imperialist information."
 Furthermore, in the "who should be part of this expansion?" section of the article MIM(Prisons) states that "we will continue to publish articles from individuals who share our anti-imperialist agenda though perhaps are not Maoists."

 I believe that the third goal can be achieved by practicing the above quote.
 The ULK subscription rate would increase by allowing "outsiders" to publish material within the publication (such as anarchists).
 This increase in subscribers would also increase the number of art and article submissions to ULK, as well as donations.

 MIM(Prisons) responds: MIM(Prisons) welcomes anarchist writers to submit to ULK.
-This writer is correct that our areas of disagreement are limited to the strategy to getting to classless society, but we agree on our ultimate goal of society with no groups of people having power over other groups.
-And there is a lot to agree on in the struggle along the way.
+This writer is correct that our areas of disagreement are limited to the strategy to getting to classless society, and we agree on our ultimate goal of society with no groups of people having power over other groups.
+There is also a lot to agree on in the struggle along the way.

-However, the new ULK in the works will still be a Maoist newsletter, meaning that all writings will pass through a Maoist editorial staff that will either edit or respond to any writings that disagree with the basic tenants of Maoism depending on the position of the author.
-We do think our readers benefit from seeing debates, but we want to focus on debates that push our movement and our unity forward.
+The new newsletter in the works will still be a Maoist newsletter, meaning that all writings will pass through a Maoist editorial staff that will either edit or respond to any writings that disagree with the basic tenets of Maoism depending on the position of the author.
+We do think our readers benefit from seeing debates, and we want to focus on debates that push our movement and our unity forward.
 We share this comrade's idea that expanding the contributors to this publication will also expand our distribution.
 We invite potential contributors to get in touch.